MangoIV/MangoIV/README.md

 ## What I'm doing
 - I study computer science at the university of Leipzig
 - I work for MLabs as Haskell and Nix developer
-- Currently I'm interestens in
+- Currently I'm interested in
-  - `singletons` in Haskell
+  - `singletons` (and generally all useless typelevel shenanigans) in Haskell
   - proving with Haskell
   - Effectsystems
   - compiling to categories